RudimentaryChef/DiceAdventure/README.md

 # HMT-GAME-1-AGENTS
-This repository implements a low fidelity version of HMT Game 1 (Dice Adventure), a custom OpenAI Gym environment for Dice Adventure, and training code for agents to connect and learn to play the game
+This repository implements a low fidelity version of HMT Game 1 (Dice Adventure), a custom OpenAI Gym environment for Dice Adventure, and training code for agents to connect and learn to play the game.
+This uses Stable Baselines.
+This project is currently a work in progress.
+I worked on creating agents for this project with different playstyles.

 ## Install required packages
 ```sh